Israel and weapons of mass destruction: Biological weapons

 Israel is suspected to have developed an offensive biological warfare capability, per the U.S. Congress Office of Technology Assessment.
 Israel is not a signatory to the Biological Weapons Convention.
 It is assumed that the Israel Institute for Biological Research in Ness Ziona develops vaccines and antidotes for chemical and biological warfare.

 It is speculated that Israel retains an active ability to produce and disseminate biological weapons, likely as a result of its extremely complex biodefense program.

 Israel has taken steps to strengthen its export control regulations on dual-use biotechnologies.

+The Israeli intelligence agency Mossad is alleged to have assassinated the Palestinian militant Wadie Haddad using a toxin, either laced in his toothpaste or chocolate.

 In 2025, Palestine cited its occupation by Israel as preventing full compliance with its 2018 ratification of the Biological Weapons Convention.
 In a statement to a UN working group on strengthening the convention, its mission wrote "we cannot guarantee whether any biological weapons, agents, or facilities exist or are produced on our land, including in illegal settlements, nor can we ensure effective customs control over such agents or their potential use by armed settlers."